phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 #### Address Alignment

 The `align_up` function is general enough that we can put it into the parent `allocator` module.
-It basic implementation looks like this:
+A basic implementation looks like this:

 ```rust
 // in src/allocator.rs